foliovision/fv-wordpress-flowplayer/readme.txt

 This should be related to your video format or mime type issues.

-Each browser supports different video format, MP4 is the recommended format: http://flowplayer.org/docs/#video-formats

-In general, it's recommended to use constant frame rate: http://flowplayer.org/docs/encoding.html#general-advice
+Each browser supports different video format, MP4 is the recommended format.
+In general, it's recommended to use constant frame rate.
+Detailed instructions about [video encoding for HTML 5]<http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/encoding>.

-It seems HTML5 is more picky about what video it can play.
+It seems HTML5 is more picky about what video it can play than Flash.

 Please note that MP4 is just a container, it might contain various streams for audio and video.
 You should check what audio and video stream are you using.
 Read next question to find out how.